1951–52 Northern Rugby Football League season: Challenge Cup

 Workington Town beat Featherstone Rovers 18-10 in the Challenge Cup Final played at Wembley Stadium on Saturday 19 April 1952 in front of a crowd of 72,093.
 Workington full-back and captain-coach Gus Risman became the oldest player to appear in a Cup final at age 41.
 Three Australians, Tony Paskins, John Mudge and Bevan Wilson came up with decisive plays to help relative newcomers Workington to victory.
 It was the club's first Cup Final win in their first Final appearance.
 Billy Ivison, Workington Town's loose forward, was awarded the Lance Todd Trophy for man-of-the-match.

+County cups

+Wigan beat Leigh 14–6 to win the Lancashire Cup, and Wakefield Trinity beat Keighley 17–3 to win the Yorkshire Cup.

 European Championship

 This was the twelfth competition and was won for the fourth time by France on points difference.